JakMobius/tanks/README.md

 - The game uses high-performance WebGL for graphics
 - Client-server architecture allows you to play with your friends
-- Convinient server console
+- Convenient server console
 - Realistic spread and reflection of blast waves
-- Convinient map editor
+- Convenient map editor
 - Low traffic consumption
 - Uses TypeScript for both server and client.
 - Custom build system which allows to use the same files both in client and in server build for convinience